voiceflow/rcjs-examples/trace-processor/README.md

 ```

 ### Global Trace Processor
 To create the `globalTraceProcessor`, we invoke the `makeTraceProcessor` utility and pass in a handler map.
-This is an object whose keys are the names of trace types and whose values are handlers for that trace type.
-The utility will return a function which will accept a `GeneralTrace`, determine which type of trace it is, and then invoke the handler you defined for that type.
+The hadler map is an object whose keys are the names of trace types and whose values are handlers for that trace type.

+The utility will return a function that accept a `GeneralTrace`, determine the trace type, and then invoke the handler you defined for that type.
 For a complete description of all of the trace types and handler signatures, see the API reference.

 **Note:** If `globalTraceProcessor` receives a trace type that wasn't given an explicit handler, then the `globalTraceProcessor` throws an exception.
 Make sure the trace that you pass into `globalTraceProcessor` is of a trace type that you expect.